d4n3sh/thedaneshproject/content/posts/2008-06-04-fuel-price-hike-in-malaysia.md

   - 894445183

 ---
-It&#8217;s RUMORED that the new fuel price in Malaysia effective midnight today will be raised from RM1.92 to RM2.70.
-That&#8217;s a 78 cents hike which adds up to about 40%.
+It's RUMORED that the new fuel price in Malaysia effective midnight today will be raised from RM1.92 to RM2.70.
+That's a 78 cents hike which adds up to about 40%.
 My Wira gonna cost me about RM110 for a full tank.

 Looks like the petrol pumps around town are gonna be filled up today.